 Details of the members of the Board, their experience, expertise, qualifications, term of office, relationships affecting their independence and their independent status are set out in the Directors' report under the heading 'Information on Directors'.
 At the date of signing the Directors' report, the Company has two executive Directors and three non-executive Directors.
-The three non-executive Directors have no relationships adversely affecting independence and so are deemed independent under the principles set out, noting that:
+The three non-executive Directors have no relationships adversely affecting their independence and are deemed to be independent under the principles set out, noting that: